Clinical Practice Guideline

-Management of Newly Detected Atrial Fibrillation
+Pharmacologic Management of Newly Detected Atrial Fibrillation

 These guidelines are provided only as assistance for physicians making clinical decisions regarding the care of their patients.
-As such, they cannot substitute for the individual judgment brought to each clinical situation by the patient’s family physician.
+As such, they cannot substitute the individual judgment brought to each clinical situation by the patient’s family physician.
 As with all clinical reference resources, they reflect the best understanding of the science of medicine at the time of publication, but they should be used with the clear understanding that continued research may result in new knowledge and recommendations.
 These guidelines are only one element in the complex process of improving the health of America.
-To be effective, these guidelines must be implemented.
+To be effective, the guidelines must be implemented.

 The AAFP offers a concise pocket guide version of this clinical guideline, for easy access at the point of care.